Details and Requirements

 - The internship application must be completed, and it must be submitted by the deadline with a resume and writing sample.

 - An applicant must not be enrolled in more than 15 credit hours during the semester for which an internship is sought.

-We will give preference to students in the LSPI, students who have superior writing skills, and students who are taking only 12 credit hours during the semester of the internship.
+We will give preference to students in the Law School Preparation Institute (LSPI) College Summer Program, students who have superior writing skills, and students who are taking only 12 credit hours during the semester of the internship.
 Students must have a strong desire to go to law school.
-Those who have completed Phase I of the Law School Preparation Institute and especially those who have completed or are currently taking RWS 3365 are encouraged to apply, but the program is open to all UTEP undergraduates who meet the minimum criteria.
+Those who have completed Phase I of the LSPI College Summer Program and especially those who have completed or are currently taking RWS 3365 are encouraged to apply, but the program is open to all UTEP undergraduates who meet the minimum criteria.

 Selection is ultimately based upon academic performance and promise, proven aptitude for legal study, seriousness of intent to pursue a legal education, and likelihood that completion of the internship will help a student earn admission into law school.
 No one is assured of placement.
 The application form, resume, and writing sample will be used to determine the best matching of interns with placement offices.

 If you are in the public sector and you are interested in working with a student-intern, please provide the Center with the following information in writing:

 - Your and your organization’s name, address, telephone number, and email

 - A description of the kind of work the intern would perform

 - A description of supervision that the student will receive, i.e., will the student be supervised on a daily or weekly basis

 - Will you be able to provide office space for the intern?